 Applies the principles of curriculum planning and design to the unique task of religious education.
 Examines denominational textbooks and other curriculum materials designed to meet the needs of students K-12.

-EDCI 577 Directed Readings (1-4)
+EDCI 577 Directed Readings in Curriculum and Instruction (1-4)